Gina Rodriguez: Personal life

 In an interview, Rodriguez revealed that she was diagnosed with Hashimoto's disease, a thyroid condition, at the age of 19.

 In a 2014 interview, she said, "I grew up Catholic.
 I have Jewish in my family and I attend a Christian church in Hollywood.
 I am basically all over the place."

 In 2016, Rodriguez began dating actor and mixed martial arts fighter Joe LoCicero, whom she met on the set of Jane the Virgin.
 They were engaged in August 2018 and were married on May 4, 2019.
 She gave birth to their son in March 2023.
-On July 12, 2025, Rodriguez and LoCicero announced that they expecting their second child together, a baby girl.
+In December 2025, Rodriguez and LoCicero had a second child, a girl.

-On October 15, 2019, Rodriguez posted an apology to Instagram for posting a since-deleted video of herself saying the "N word while singing along to "Ready or Not" by the Fugees, garnering widespread public backlash.
+On October 15, 2019, Rodriguez posted an apology to Instagram for posting a since-deleted video of herself saying the N word while singing along to "Ready or Not" by the Fugees, garnering widespread public backlash.
 Within hours, she posted a second apology on the platform, stating: "The word I sang carries…a legacy of hurt and pain that I cannot even imagine…I feel so deeply protective and responsible to the community of color but I have let this community down.
 I have some serious learning and growing to do and I am so deeply sorry for the pain that I have caused."